 Our central nervous system plays a critical role in sending important information from the body to the brain.
 The brain, in turn, sends information back to the body to take the appropriate action.
 This feedback loop between body and brain is critical to an organism’s survival.
 Similarly, organizations need important information to flow between employees and leadership.
-This feedback loop is also critical to the organization’s survival.
+This feedback is also critical to the organization’s survival.
 However, this is largely broken in many mid to large sized organizations.

 Our central nervous system comprises millions of feedback loops between cells and the brain.
 Cells are organized in a way that allows for new information to be collected, transmitted, processed, and actioned.
 Place your hand on a hot stove and a pain message gets sent to your brain.
 Your brain moves your hand off the stove and the cells in your hand send a new message that danger is averted, but maybe do something to soothe the burn.
-In a living organism, there are specialized jobs for each cell to perform to make the entire system work.
-See here for multiple studies on and explanations of cell communication.

 We can also use this as an analogy for the corporate information nervous system.

 An organization’s employees know 100% of the organization’s problems, whether they’re related to customer experience, employee engagement, or operational inefficiencies.
 But unfortunately, organizational communication isn’t as effective as our own central nervous system.
 Many organizations are not equipped to gather information efficiently from all levels of the organization.

 Sidney Yoshida first coined the term “iceberg of ignorance” as a way to describe how knowledge of problems does not travel up the hierarchy.
 In his study, leadership could only identify 4% of the organizational problems known to frontline employees.
 It’s scary to think that so few problems are known or understood by the very people responsible for taking action.
 Can you imagine if our brain only knew 4% of the problems our cells were aware of?
 Yet, that’s how many organizations try to operate today.